DigiBP/digibp-monterosa/Submission Documents/README.md

 ##### Microsoft Flow – POST: Sending of invitation e-mail

-An e-mail is going to be send to the user containing the camunda invitation link.
+An e-mail is going to be send to the user containing the camunda invitation link (process step "Invite candidate to Camund").

 - Service Task REST with Body
 - URL: [MS Flow HTML request]